nextcloud/end_to_end_encryption_rfc/RFC.md

 #### Step-by-Step Verification Process

-1. Download the metadata and its corresponding signature from the endpoint: '/ocs/v2.php/apps/end_to_end_encryption/api/v2/meta-data/'
+1. Download the metadata and its corresponding signature
 2. Decrypt the Metadata Key:
   - Locate the current user's entry in the users array within the metadata.
   - Extract the encrypted metadata key for that user.
 Decrypt this key using the client’s private key.